mengbinhao/jack-note/docs/english/NPR.md

   > They're beyond capacity

 - 2021.3.27
-  - abduct vt | kidnap vt
+  - kidnap vt | abduct vt/n

   > Anger over this is not confined to London, it's spread across the country